Router Customization and Debugging (Traefik)¶

 files, which will be merged into the generated.static_config.yaml

 .
-For example, astatic_config.plugin.yaml
+For example, astatic_config.loglevel.yaml

 might contain external Traefik plugins, or astatic_config.dnschallenge.yaml